ology/techn.ology.net/blog/2022/05/14/circular-music-interval-diagram/index.markdown

 And now for the meat of the program!

 There are two separate, concentric interval rings - an outer and an inner.
 We render the outer ring first, but before we can, a scale of notes must be aquired.
-With that in hand, we construct labels for our intervals - note names (or pitch numbers).
+With that in hand, we construct labels for our intervals (i.e. note names).

     my @outer_scale = get_scale_notes($outer_note, SCALE, undef, $flat ? 'b' : '#');